-Catalina Rodas received her JD from Southwestern Law School, where she was a recipient of the Schumacher Scholarship and a Dean’s Scholar.
+Catalina Rodas received her Juris Doctorate from Southwestern Law School, where she was a recipient of the Schumacher Scholarship and a Dean’s Scholar.
 She graduated in May 2011 in the top 20% of her class.

 Catalina was an active member of Southwestern’s Moot Court Honors Program.
 She won Second Place in Southwestern’s Intramural Moot Court Competition in 2009, and went on to represent Southwestern in two National Moot Court competitions: Gibbons in Newark, New Jersey, where her team finished as octa-finalists; and Wechsler in Washington, D.C., where her team finished as quarter-finalists and won third place all around brief.